bosagora/agora-cl-docs/website/docs/wallet/withdraw-validator.md

 ## Glossary
 <!-- TODO: These terms can now be moved into Glossary CMS and embedded via quicklooks to further streamline the content experience - ping Mick if you'd like to help with this. -->
-- **Validator**: The on-chain representation of a validator node and its staked Ethereum.
+- **Validator**: The on-chain representation of a validator node and its staked BOSagora.
 - **Validator index:** A unique numeric ID assigned to a validator when activated.
 You can see this validator index in your Prysm validator client logs, or in block explorers such as [https://beaconcha.in](https://beaconcha.in) and [https://beaconscan.com](https://beaconscan.com) by looking it up using your public key.
 You will need to know the validator indices of the validators you wish to withdraw through this guide.
 Only activated validators can begin the exit and withdrawal processes.
-- **Staker:** The person or entity managing Ethereum validators.
+- **Staker:** The person or entity managing BOSagora validators.
-- **Voluntary exit:** Validators that are currently active on Ethereum can choose to **exit** the network, marking them as exited and exempting them from any staking responsibilities.
-In order to **withdraw** a validator’s balance completely, a voluntary exit must be submitted to Ethereum and must complete first.
+- **Voluntary exit:** Validators that are currently active on BOSagora can choose to **exit** the network, marking them as exited and exempting them from any staking responsibilities.
+In order to **withdraw** a validator’s balance completely, a voluntary exit must be submitted to BOSagora and must complete first.
-- **Full validator withdrawal:** The process of withdrawing your entire stake on Ethereum, exiting your validator, and withdrawing your entire balance to an Ethereum address of your choosing.
+- **Full validator withdrawal:** The process of withdrawing your entire stake on BOSagora, exiting your validator, and withdrawing your entire balance to an BOSagora address of your choosing.
 Full validator withdrawals need a validator to exit first, which can take time depending on how large the exit queue is.
 Performing a full withdrawal requires submitting a voluntary exit first.
 - **Partial validator withdrawal:** The process of withdrawing your validator’s **earnings** only.
 That is, if you're staking 41,000 BOA, you can withdraw 1,000 BOA using a partial withdrawal.
 Your validator does **not** need to exit, and you will continue to validate normally.
 Partial withdrawals do not go through an exit queue, but will only be processed at a maximum of 16 validators at a time per block.
-- **Capella/Shanghai Ethereum Upgrade:** Ethereum network upgrades bring major feature additions to the network as a result of significant work from Ethereum client teams.
+- **Withdrawal BOSagora Upgrade:** BOSagora network upgrades bring major feature additions to the network as a result of significant work from BOSagora client teams.
 This spring, an upgrade known as Capella/Shanghai will make validator withdrawals on mainnet.
-The upgrade has two names because there are two pieces of software being upgraded: consensus clients such as Prysm, and execution clients such as go-ethereum.
+The upgrade has two names because there are two pieces of software being upgraded: consensus clients such as Prysm, and execution clients such as go-BOSagora.
 - **Validator mnemonic, HD wallet mnemonic, or validator seed phrase:** A mnemonic in this context is the 24 word secret that you received upon creating your validator(s), which is the ultimate credential that gives you access to withdrawing your validator(s).
-For many, this was generated when they first interacted with the ethereum staking CLI to prepare their validator deposits.
+For many, this was generated when they first interacted with the BOSagora staking CLI to prepare their validator deposits.
 We will refer to this as your validator mnemonic throughout this document
 - **Validator withdrawal credentials:** Each validator has data known as “withdrawal credentials” which can be fetched from your beacon node or from a block explorer such as [https://beaconcha.in](https://beaconcha.in) or [https://beaconscan.com](https://beaconscan.com) by looking at the “deposits” tab and seeing your credentials there.
 You will need these for this guide.
-- **Ethereum execution address:** Referred to also as an Ethereum address, this is a standard address to an Ethereum account which you can view in block explorers such as Etherscan.
-Your validator’s balance, upon a full withdrawal, will be available at an Ethereum address of your choosing.
+- **BOSagora execution address:** Referred to also as an BOSagora address, this is a standard address to an BOSagora account which you can view in block explorers such as Etherscan.
+Your validator’s balance, upon a full withdrawal, will be available at an BOSagora address of your choosing.
 - **BLS key:** Your validators use a key format known as [BLS], which is used exclusively for staking.
 Validators have 4 kinds of BLS keys: validator public key, validator private key, withdrawal public key, and withdrawal private key. only the validator public key can be viewed on staking explorers such as [https://beaconcha.in](https://beaconcha.in), and private keys, which are secret, are used for signing.
-Not to be confused with an Ethereum address.
-The validator mnemonic can be used to access all 4 keys which are important for setting the Ethereum address for withdrawing.
+Not to be confused with an BOSagora address.
+The validator mnemonic can be used to access all 4 keys which are important for setting the BOSagora address for withdrawing.
-- **BLS to Execution Change:** In order to withdraw your validator, Ethereum needs to associate an **Ethereum execution address** with your validator’s **keys**.
-Underneath the hood, submitting a bls-to-execution-change (withdrawal) request updates the [withdrawal credentials](https://github.com/ethereum/consensus-specs/blob/master/specs/phase0/validator.md#withdrawal-credentials) which tells Ethereum “I want to withdraw my validator balance to this specific Ethereum address”.
-When you see the terms BLS to Execution or bls_to_exec used, it refers to this action. **note:** withdrawal request and bls-to-execution-change are used interchangeably.
+- **BLS to Execution Change:** In order to withdraw your validator, BOSagora needs to associate an **BOSagora execution address** with your validator’s **keys**.
 - **Pool:** Upon submission of a validator exit request or bls-to-execution-change request, the message will sit in a special place in memory ( the pool ) to be broadcasted across your peers.
 Since only the block proposers can include these requests and there is a limit to the number of requests included per block, sometimes if the pool becomes too full your message may be dropped and not included.
 If this happens, a re-submission of the request may be required.